apify/apify-docs/sources/platform/schedules.md

 Before setting up a new schedule, you should have the [Actor](./actors/index.mdx) or [task](./actors/running/tasks.md) whose run you want to schedule prepared and tested.

 To schedule an Actor, you need to have run it at least once before.
-To run the Actor, navigate to the Actor's page in [Apify Store](https://apify.com/store), and click the **Try for free** button.
-This will direct you to Apify Console, where you can configure and initiate the Actor's run with your preferred settings.
+To run the Actor, navigate to the Actor's page through [Apify Console](https://console.apify.com/store), where you can configure and initiate the Actor's run with your preferred settings by clicking on **Start** button.
 After this initial run, you can then use Schedules to automate future runs of the Actor

 :::info Name Length
 Your schedule's name should be 3-63 characters long.